 - Profile Name The name of current selected configuration profile.
 Set up the configuration name on the General tab of Profile Management. - > Link Status Shows whether the station is associated to the wireless network. - Wireless Mode Displays the wireless mode.
-Configure the wireless mode on the Advanced tab of Profile Management. - > Network Type - The type of network and the station currently connected.
+Configure the wireless mode on the Advanced tab of Profile Management. - Network Type The type of network the station is currently connected with.
 The options include: - Infrastructure (access point) - Ad Hoc